vjvardhan/finzly-api-developerportal/developer-portal/sandbox.md

 ### **Sandbox access:**

 Our sandbox provides a test environment where you can start testing and experiencing our APIs to manage accounts, payments and more.
-To request access to our sandbox environment, follow this [**https://finzly.com/api-access**](https://finzly.com/api-access).
+To request access to our sandbox environment, submit your information at [**https://finzly.com/api-access**](https://finzly.com/api-access).
 For regulatory, suitability evaluation and validation purposes, our team must approve access.

 ### **Authentication**